thejerf/cm/README.md

 about backwards compatibility.
 Change is still happening frequently as I hone in on the best solutions.

+* 0.7.0:
+    * Add AddByTuple to MapSet, as I encountered code where that was useful.
+    * Add Intersect to Set.
 * 0.6.0:
     * Add a Values method to MapMap, MapMapAny, MapMapMap, and MapMapMapAny.